the-frey/the-frey.github.com/_posts/2018-04-25-kafka-and-the-enterprise-knowledge-graph.md

 I'm not sure I'd go so far as to stop access without registration, but providing a standard library for producers and consumers that closes over the registration abstraction when initializing is probably a pragmatic middle ground, but to be honest I haven't totally decided yet where I fall on that question.

-So in this manner, they suddenly found themselves with an internal ontology, by accident.
+In this manner, they suddenly found themselves with an internal ontology, by accident.
 Enlisting an intern to help, they built a UI on top, called Watson.

 Under the hood, it's a MySQL database.
 I asked in the Q&A if they had ever considered a graph-based modelling strategy or graph data store.